-In addition to mealybugs, your plant can also suffer from aphids or spider mites.
+In addition to mealybugs, your plants may also be susceptible to aphids or spider mites.

 Mealybug spray